Haplogroup I-BY316 / I-Y7626

 Haplogroup I-BY316, also known as I-Y7626 or I1a3a1a2a1b1 per the International Society of Genetic Genealogy ('ISOGG), is a Y chromosome haplogroup.
 It is correlated with a DYF406S1 value of 8 and a DYS617 value of 12.

 I-BY316 may be classed as a Nordic haplogroup and it is most common in Finland.
-Its progenitor is assumed to have lived in Fenno-Scandinavia at around 300 BC.
+Its progenitor is assumed to have lived in Fennoscandia at around 300 BC.

 Origins

-On the basis of analysing samples of volunteers in YDNA sequencing, the YDNA analysis company YFull estimated that I-BY316 formed 2,300 years ago (500 BC) (95 % CI 3,100 <-> 1,950 ybp) with a TMRCA (Time to Most Recent Common Ancestor) of 2,400 years (95 % CI 2,800 <-> 2,100 ybp) before present.
+On the basis of analysing samples of volunteers in YDNA sequencing, the YDNA analysis company YFull estimated that I-BY316 formed 2,300 years ago (500 BC) (95% CI 3,100 <-> 1,950 ybp) with a TMRCA (Time to Most Recent Common Ancestor) of 2,400 years (95% CI 2,800 <-> 2,100 ybp) before present.

 Geographically I-BY316 is believed to have arisen in or near what is now Finland (based in part on the current distribution of this haplogroup).The current distribution of I-BY316 shows that there is a very high concentration in the regions bordering the Baltic Sea.
 Due to the distinct distribution pattern around the Baltic sea it would appear that the progenitor of I-BY316 may have been immersed in a seafaring culture.
 In a historical context the distribution patterns fits well with the historical region of Kvenland and the associated tribe of the Kvens.